josefs/meta-paper/paper.md

 # Discussion

-This paper presents a methodology for using embedded domain specific langauges to implement high performance Haskell programs.
-It comes with a complete example which shows the viablity of the approach.
+This paper presents a methodology for using embedded domain specific languages to implement high performance Haskell programs.
+It comes with a complete example which shows the viability of the approach.

 ## Summary

-Out methodology has some pros and cons which we have mentioned thoughout the paper.
-Here is a concise summary of the different aspects of using the embedded langauge approach.
+Out methodology has some pros and cons which we have mentioned throughout the paper.
+Here is a concise summary of the different aspects of using the embedded language approach.

 Advantages: